Testing for COVID-19

 If you work in a high risk setting, a front line service or occupation

 You can book a drive-through test using the government’s new self-referral portal.
-This gives you access to testing sites at Brighton and Gatwick:
+This gives you access to the closest regional testing site at Gatwick:

 - Gatwick - Gatwick Airport, Summer Special Car Park, Horley, Gatwick RH6 0PJ